Marketing for freelancers is the art of attracting clients to do business with you.

 I prefer phone calls or in-person coffee meetings but you can get started even faster by connecting with them on websites like LinkedIn, Facebook, or Twitter.

-Ask them if they have hired a (your service) freelancer before and what their experience was.
-That will get you an idea about what pitfalls to avoid.
+Ask them if they have hired a (your service) freelancer before and how their experience was.
+You’ll get an idea about what pitfalls to avoid.